sulrich/nanog-scrape/README.md

   from youtube for the various presentations
 - `export-nanog.sh` - a quick shell script to consistently munge things together into the CSVs for export
+- `nanog-merge.py` - single use (ideally) tool to facilitate a dump merge with the current NANOG speaker archives